Jasmund National Park: Chalk cliffs

 The cliffs of Jasmund National Park belong to the Rügen Chalk unit.
 The chalk cliffs face constant erosion.
 With every storm, parts of the cliffs fall, including rocks and fossils of sponges, oysters and sea urchins.

 The most majestic part of the cliffs is the Königsstuhl (English: king's chair) which stands at 118 m.
 One of the most scenic and best known of the chalk outcrops, the Wissower Klinken, collapsed into the Baltic Sea on 24 February 2005, in a landslide caused by spring-thaw weather conditions.

 Flora and fauna

-Because of the special geological characteristics of the Jasmund National Park, it is home to many rare plants and animals.
+Because of the special geological characteristics of Jasmund National Park, it is home to many rare plants and animals.

 In the woods of the Stubnitz, behind the cliffs, there are numerous water-filled dells and hollows, most of which came into existence as ice-age dead-ice holes.
 A wide range of plants is found in this area, for example, black alder, European crab apple, wild service tree, yew and orchids (such as Cypripedium calceolus).

 A variety of birds lives in the park, including white-tailed eagles, common kingfishers, house martins and peregrine falcons.